giraffe-fsharp/Giraffe/DOCUMENTATION.md

 Giraffe's default [response writers](#response-writing) will always send a response in a specific media type regardless of a client's own requirements.
 Content negotiation on the other hand allows a Giraffe web server to examine a web request's `Accept` HTTP header and decide an appropriate data representation on the fly.

-The `NegotiateAsync (responseObj : obj)` extension method and the `negotiate (responseObj : obj)` http handler will both pick the most appropriate data representation based on a request's `Accept` HTTP header and write a data object to the response stream of a HTTP request:
+The `NegotiateAsync (responseObj : obj)` extension method and the `negotiate (responseObj : obj)` http handler will both pick the most appropriate data representation based on a request's `Accept` HTTP header and write a data object to the response stream of an HTTP request:

 ```fsharp
 [<CLIMutable>]